HiddenPatel/COSC-3P94/README.md

 Ekram Adam Student ID : 7573231

-Download the XXX Folder for the built Project
+Download the CompletedProject Folder for the built Project